thuliteio/getdoks.org/content/docs/reference/configuration/settings.md

 Whether Hugo writes build statistics used by tooling.
 A boolean.

-## outputs
+## sitemap

+Settings for the generated sitemap.

+### changefreq

+The recommended frequency at which sitemap content changes.
+A string — for example `"monthly"`.

+### filename

+The filename generated for the sitemap.
+A string — for example `"sitemap.xml"`.

-### home
+### priority

-Output formats generated for the home page.
-An array of strings.
+The priority of pages in the sitemap relative to other pages.
+A number from `0.0` to `1.0` — for example `0.5`.

 ## caches